lthms/soap.coffee-lthms/site/posts/DiscoveringCommonLisp.md

 take shape.
-So, of course, my brain got an idea: *why not writing a client for lykan in some Lisp dialect?*[^why] I asked on [Mastodon](https://mastodon.social/@lthms/100135240390747697) if there were good game engine for Lisp, and someone told me about [`trivial-gamekit`](https://github.com/borodust/trivial-gamekit).
+So, of course, my brain got an idea: *why not writing a client for lykan in some Lisp dialect?*[^why] I asked on [Mastodon](https://mastodon.social/@lthms/100135240390747697) if there were good game engines for Lisp, and someone told me about [`trivial-gamekit`](https://github.com/borodust/trivial-gamekit).

 [^why]: Spoiler alert: this wasn’t the most efficient approach for the lykan